Victor-Rosa/Victor-Rosa/README.md

 # 💫 About Me:

-- 👨‍💻I’m currently learning: Python, Java, Spark, AWS, SQL, Docker, Terraform<br>- 🏫 I study information system at the Fluminense Federal University.<br>- 💻 I have a great passion for data and its power to change scenarios<br>- 📚 I'm love read classic books.
+<br>- 🏫 I study information system at the Fluminense Federal University.<br>- 💻 I have a great passion for data and its power to change scenarios<br>- 📚 I'm love read classic books.

 ## 🌐 Socials: